selfup/smache/README.md

 ## Caveats

-Currently the simplest solution is to make a shared volume for nodes to register themselves.
+Currently the simplest solution is to make a main registry service for nodes to register themselves.

-In order to do so, a directory is made here: `smache_mnt`

-SSHFS will need to be used in production unless you use some magic infra that provides a shared mount by infering the docker-compose file :boom:

-In the future, a simple `:rpc` service called `yo` will be used as the registry :pray:
+All worker nodes are dependant on this node being up first/forever :rocket:

 To auto shard at scale, all keys are turned into an integer if not already an integer :thinking: